Forum-Telecom-Paris/logos/README.md

 ## LICENSE

+All rights reserved.
-Note that the [Montserrat-SemiBold.ttf](Montserrat-SemiBold.ttf) has it own license
+Note that the [Montserrat-SemiBold.ttf](Montserrat-SemiBold.ttf) has it own license.